 Act immediately and record your concerns.
 If urgent, speak to a DSL first.

-Follow the school procedure (using CURA to report, informing a DSL that a log has been made - using a green form if no access to CURA)

-- Reassure the child - Clarify concerns, using open questions if necessary (TED: Tell, Explain, Describe) - Record facts and not opinions and use child's own words.
-Sign and date your record - Seek support for yourself if required from DSL

-Inform the Designated Safeguarding Lead

-Designated Safeguarding Lead

-- Consider whether the child is at immediate risk of harm e.g. unsafe to go home - Access the Kent Safeguarding Support Level Guidance document and procedures: www.kscmp.org.uk - Refer to other agencies as appropriate e.g. Internal or community services, early help open access, LADO, Police or Request for Support for integrated children's services - If unsure then consult with Area Education Safeguarding Advisor (03000 423169) or Local Authority Social Worker at the Front Door.
+Follow the school procedure (using CURA to report, informing a DSL that a log has been made - using a green form if no access to CURA) Reassure the child Clarify concerns, using open questions if necessary (TED: Tell, Explain, Describe) Record facts and not opinions and use child's own words.
+Sign and date your record Seek support for yourself if required from DSL Inform the Designated Safeguarding Lead Designated Safeguarding Lead If you are unhappy with the Consider whether the child is at immediate risk of response harm e.g. unsafe to go home Staff: Access the Kent Safeguarding Support Level Follow local escalation procedures Guidance document and procedures: Follow whistleblowing procedures www.kscmp.org.uk Refer to other agencies as appropriate e.g. Internal or community services, early help open Learners and Parents: access, LADO, Police or Request for Support for Follow school complaints procedures, integrated children's services available on the schools' websites.
+If unsure then consult with Area Education Safeguarding Advisor (03000 423169) or Local Authority Social Worker at the Front Door.
+Record decision making and action taken in the learner's child protection file -CURA ★ Monitor Be clear about: